 Driving in Georgia

 Travel insurance covers your health and accident expenses.
 It is separate from vehicle insurance.
-When you rent a car with FSTA, our rental packages include vehicle insurance options (basic and full coverage).
+When you rent a car with FSTA, our rental packages include Standard Insurance and full off-road insurance options.
 Your personal travel insurance handles your medical costs if anything happens on the road.
 We recommend both.

 Cross-Border Trips